vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

   - name: Node-RED flow used in this article
     url: /assets/2024-03-23/flow.json
 ---
-In this little article series we want to dicuss some best practices around how to integrate a Peakboard with a node-RED application.
-Most of the times communication between node-RED and the outside world is happening through MQTT or any kind of http request.
-Here we use the http option:
+In this two-part article series, we will discuss the best practices for integrating Peakboard with node-RED applications.
+Most of the time, communication between node-RED and the outside world happens through MQTT or HTTP.
+We will use the HTTP option:

 [Part I - Real-time calculator](/Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.html)
 Shows how to submit information from Peakboard to node-RED, do something with it and then process the result in real-time